Dorflinger Glass Museum

-Home to one of the nation’s largest collection of Dorflinger glass, come see more than 1,000 pieces of cut, engraved, etched, gilded and enameled crystal.
+The museum is home to one of the nation’s largest collection of American brilliant-cut Dorflinger glass, all displayed in the home of the founder.
+Come see more than 1,000 pieces of cut, engraved, etched, gilded, and enameled Dorflinger crystal and glass.

 Suggested Donation when visiting: